As of August 2021, with standard timing, the in-person LSAT consists of four 35-minute multiple-choice sections:

-If you are taking the LSAT for the first time, the Score Preview feature offers an exceptional advantage.
-This option will allow you to preview and choose to cancel or accept your score before it is added to your score reports.
+The Score Preview feature offers an exceptional advantage.
+For a fee, this option will allow you to preview and choose to cancel or accept your score before it is added to your score reports.

 After your first official LSAT, if you have reason to believe that your official test went significantly worse than a typical recent practice test (e.g., you uncharacteristically failed to finish an entire reading comprehension or analytical reasoning passage), then you should consider canceling your score.
 However, it is completely normal to feel uncertain about how well you’ve done on your official test, so don't cancel your score too hastily.

-If you do decide to cancel, note that cancellation requests must be submitted online by 11:59 p.m.
+If you do decide to cancel and aren't using Score Preview, note that cancellation requests must be submitted online by 11:59 p.m.
 (ET) on the sixth day after your LSAT administration.
-Besides scores canceled using the Score Preview feature, law schools will be able to see that you canceled your score.
 Most law schools will ignore the first cancellation, but many schools will expect or require an explanation for two or more canceled scores.

 Beyond not earning points for incorrect answers, there is no additional penalty for wrong answers.
 LSAT scaled scores are based only on the number of questions that you answered correctly on all scored sections of the test (i.e., excluding the experimental).
 If you do not know the answer to a question, you should guess.
 Take the final minute of each section to complete answers for any questions that you did not have time to answer, and leave no questions blank.